・

 ■Overview

-The "Register GitHub-created Issues in Wrike" flow is a business workflow that streamlines task management for development teams.
+The "Register GitHub Pull Request in Wrike" workflow is a business workflow that seamlessly integrates the development process with project management.

 ■Recommended for